chanioxaris/json-server/README.md

 - You can toggle http request logs with the flag `-l` or `--logs`.
 Default value is `false`.

 `go run main.go start -l`

+## Contributing

+Contributions to this project are welcomed.
+For more information see the [contribution guidelines](CONTRIBUTING.md).

 ## License